gustavo-ribeiro-santiago/hacker-news-stories/README.md

 ### NewsStories.jsx

 Renders the list of news stories based on the current page.
-Provides an option to show/hide comments for each story.
+Provides options to show/hide comments, create/hide AI summaries or bookmark each story.

 ### Comments.jsx